 - Be physically possible (no magic, aliens, time travel or speculative technologies that aren’t viable in the here-and-now)

-- Be positive and enticing, in terms of individual satisfaction and sustainability more broadly, rather than dystopian (though they won’t necessarily be perfect utopias)
+- Be positive and enticing, in terms of individual satisfaction and sustainability more broadly, rather than dystopian (though there might have been some hard times in the World’s history, and it won’t necessarily be a perfect utopia)

-- Explore social and cultural factors, rather than technological change (social fiction rather than science fiction)
+- Explore social and cultural factors, rather than technological change (think social fiction rather than science fiction)

 - Focus attention on use and associated practices such as loaning and sharing, rather than production and conventional consumption (as the aim of the initiative is to think about people using clothes differently, not designing and producing clothes differently)